yakovypg/NetArgumentParser/README.md

 </p>

 ## About
-**NetArgumentParser** is a cross-platform, free and open source library for parsing command-line options, arguments and subcommands.
+**NetArgumentParser** is a cross-platform, free, open source library for parsing command-line options, arguments and subcommands.
 This library contains the main features of popular argument parsers such as `argparse`, as well as many of its own.

 **NetArgumentParser** supports many frameworks, so you can use it in most of your projects.
 Moreover, you can find clear examples of using this library [here](Examples).